smithy-lang/smithy-gradle-plugin/examples/base-plugin/smithy-build-task/README.md

 this project is run as an integration test for the plugin.

-This example builds Smithy models using a custom build task and disables the default "smithyBuildJar" task.
-This allows for a more granular level of control in when the build runs, as well as the classpath used when building.
+This example builds Smithy models using a custom build task and disables the default `smithyBuild` task.
+This allows for a more granular level of control of when the build runs, as well as the classpath used when building.

 ## Using the example as a starting point